 Amendment Twenty-six to the Constitution was ratified on July 1, 1971.
-It lowered the voting age for all Americans to eighteen years, having previously been twenty-one years for the longest time.
-The official text is written as such:
+It lowered the voting age for all Americans to eighteen years, having previously been established as twenty-one years-old.
+The official text is:

 The right of citizens of the United States, who are eighteen years of age or older, to vote shall not be denied or abridged by the United States or by any State on account of age.